 When people heard the expression for the first time, they might have made a subconscious link with spanking

-But something strange appears to have happened in the Swinging Sixties.
+But something strange happened in the Swinging Sixties.
 While many people continued to use these words to convey their original meaning, others began using them in a sexual context.
 The earliest example I have found occurs in the Elvis Presley film Blue Hawaii, released in 1961.
 Halfway into the movie, Mr Chapman, owner of Hawaiian Island Tours, is talking about one of his guides, Chad Gates (played by Elvis) with Chad’s French-Hawaiian girlfriend Maile Duval.
 Maile mentions that Chad is showing a schoolteacher and a group of girls round Hawaii, and Mr Chapman is suddenly troubled by the idea.
 “I don’t want any of my guides carrying on with girls,” he complains.
 “There’s no hanky-panky on this job.”

 Maile calms him down by saying that Chad is “just showing them the local colour”.
 Chapman then says that the schoolteacher is “quite taken with” Chad and has “even extended her tour”, and Maile responds to this evidence of rivalry for Chad’s affections with the line: “Now that’s hanky-panky, from where I stand.”
 While Maile’s use of the expression is more nuanced than Chapman’s, we’re left in no doubt of the intended meaning.
 This was a very popular film, and many thousands of viewers – from 1961 until the present day – would have noticed and logged the use of those catchy rhyming words.